llakala/nixos/README.md

 There are two types of variables: general variables, and host-specific variables.
 General variables are host-independent, such as the directory of the nixos configuration.
 Host-specific variables are set based on the host, like the hostname and email.

 Files can request a value from hostVars without knowing which host is being used.
 For example, files in the base configuration can use values set in hostVars.

+# HOW DO I USE THIS?

+Well, you could install NixOS and clone the repo into your /etc/nixos directory.
+But I wouldn't recommend it, since most of the configuration is specific to my taste, which probably won't match yours.
+HOWEVER, I do think my configuration is pretty well organized, and a lot more readable than a lot of Nix code out there, which makes it appropriate for beginners.
+Because of this, I'd recommend fiddling around with it in a VM and seeing what parts of it you might want to adapt to your own tastes.